“Why don’t sharks bite lawyers? It’s just professional courtesy.”

-The title might betray it a bit, but this week was all about using React.js.
+The title might betray it a bit, but this week we finally covered React at Lambda School.

 For those not in the know, I’m a student at Lambda School’s Full-Stack Web Development program (Read more here).
-In short, Lambda School is an online learning company offering 30-week programs in programming that are free until you get a job.
+In short, Lambda School offers 9-month programs in web development, data science, and iOS development that are free until you get a job.
 If you don’t get a job, they don’t get paid.

 I do a write-up every single week about my experiences.
 If you're not caught up just yet, you can start with Part One right here, or just keep reading!

-I've always done a similar thing when building websites; even when just in plain HTML.
+I've always done a similar thing when building websites; even when using plain HTML.
 I'd build CSS classes that created nav-bars, image-containers, buttons, or sign-up links.
 All I had to do was plonk them down somewhere and voila!
-I must have a pseudo-library of some 800 components scattered over a few hard drives.
+I must have a pseudo-library of some ~200 components scattered over a few hard drives.

-To remedy this, I resolved to wake up hella-early Wednesday morning and review the entire Learning Kit.
-For those not in the know, the Learning Kit is an online student area.
+To remedy this, I resolved to wake up hella-early Wednesday morning and go deep down the Google rabbit-hole.
+Luckily, there was also a lot of info to be found on Training Kit.
+For those not in the know, the Training Kit is Lambda's online learning student environment.
 There, you can review the pre-class materials (both in text and video), do some test-assignments, and review previous lectures (my personal favorite).
-Rather than having to make our way through five dozens pages every single day, the entire curriculum for that day is summarised and can be consumed in an hour or so.
+Rather than having to make our way through five dozens pages of some dusty academic tome, the entire curriculum for that day is summarized and can be consumed in an hour or so.

 Sure, it might've taken a couple of hours and forced me to wake up 04:30, but I finally ‘got’ it.
+And I learned a ton about React's architecture to boot.
 From there on, it was smooth sailing.
 I felt confident (some would say cocky) enough that I decided to challenge myself a little during the Sprint Challenge and decided to implement three external APIs in the project for shits and giggles.
 Everything worked out in the end and I felt great going into next week.

-As most people are curious about the exact things we learn at Lambda, I’ve listed them all down here.
-I guess it also makes for a good roadmap for others trying to do something similar by themselves.
+As most people are curious about the curriculum at Lambda School, I’ve listed all topics down here.
+I guess it also makes for a good roadmap if others try to do something similar by themselves.

 In Week 6 we covered: